 Caroline is from Sarasota, Florida.
 She is a sophomore philosophy and literature major who applied to CMC with an essay deconstructing her mixed feelings about the Oxford Comma (But she promises not to spend your entire consultation session discussing the comma’s merits and flaws with you.)
 She thinks balance is important, so when she’s not helping students at the Center for Writing, she is working as the news editor of The Student Life or copy editing for the Los Angeles Review of Books.
 She closely identifies with Liz Lemon from “30 Rock” and is still trying to decide if that’s a good or bad thing.

-Rae Brookshire is a sophmore from Los Angeles, dedicated fully to not finding a major.
+Rae Brookshire is a sophomore from Los Angeles, dedicated fully to not finding a major.
 She can be found yearning for Motley coffee, printing in Poppa lab, and (most often) ruminating over second sentences.
 Rae also runs with her beloved Stagthenas and edits international content for the Claremont Port Side.
-As a copyeditor for the Los Angeles Review of Books, she believes, like Collete, that “all writing leads to more writing.”
+As a copy editor for the Los Angeles Review of Books, she believes, like Collete, that “all writing leads to more writing.”

 Christie Capper is from near San Francisco, CA. She enjoys drinking chocolate milk, playing ping pong, and jumping--into fresh water lakes, newly raked piles of leaves, and piles of snow.
 She is currently a Management-Engineering student, but likes discussing other topics such as current events and politics.
 She would love to help you with your essay, regardless of the subject!
 Please come visit!